SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 ```

-- In `main` we will bulid the tree using binary tree class functions:
+- In `main` we will build the tree using binary tree class functions:

 ```java